frameworklori/Starlink-SmartBorder-Security/README.md

 Original Semantic Design Image: `IMG_2FF1...jpg` + `IMG_B94E...jpg` + `IMG_64F8...jpg` (internal archive)

-### Ownership and Authorship
+## Ownership and Authorship
-The entirety of the DHS-Starlink-SmartBorder-Security module is authored, originated, and fully owned by the LORI Framework creator.
+The entirety of the Starlink-SmartBorder-Security module is authored, originated, and fully owned by the LORI Framework creator.
-Disclosure, collaboration, or technical review **does not constitute assignment, sale, or license**.
+Disclosure, collaboration, or technical review does not constitute assignment, sale, or license.
 Any cooperation shall require a separate, signed agreement defining scope, payment, and use rights.